VanegasDataSystems/career-intelligence/docs/architecture.md

 - Stores embeddings using DuckDB vss
 - Finds similar job postings using vector similarity

-**Example**
-- Searching for “Data Ops” may return “Data Engineering” jobs

 ---

 ### 5. AI and Recommendations